spray/spray/docs/documentation/spray-io/pipelining.rst

 Creating Pipeline Stages
 ------------------------

-Since the pipeline stage types outlined above are regular Scala traits you can implement them in any way you like.
+Since the ``PipelineStage`` trait is a regular Scala trait you can implement it in any way you like.
 However, the following template, which illustrates how pipeline stage implementations within *spray* itself are structured, might give you a good starting point::

     object PipelineStageName {